ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

 ### Looker UI

 Take a look at the image below.
-It is the Looker UI.
-We should become familiar with the following areas:
+This is the Looker UI.
+We should familiarize ourselves with the following areas:

+![ozkary-data-engineering-analysis-visualization-looker](../../assets/2023/ozkary-data-engineering-process-analysis-visualization-looker-design.png "Data Engineering Process Fundamentals - Analysis and Visualization Looker design")

 - Add data: Use this to add a new data source
 - Add a chart: This allows us to add new charts
-- Add a control: This is where we can add the date range and station name list
+- Add a control: Here, we can add the date range and station name list
-- Canvas: This is where we drop all the components
+- Canvas: This is where we place all the components
-- Setup Pane: Enable us to configure the date range, dimension, measures and sort settings
+- Setup Pane: This allows us to configure the date range, dimension, measures, and sorting settings
-- Style Pane: This is where we can configure the colors, font
+- Style Pane: Here, we can configure the colors and font
-- Data Pane:  It shows us the data sources with the fields.
-Here we can add new fields.
-  - New fields are create as functions.
-As we hover over the field, we are able to see a function (fx) icon, which means that we can edit the function and configure our snippet
+- Data Pane: This displays the data sources with their fields.
+New fields are created as functions.
+When we hover over a field, we can see a function (fx) icon, which indicates that we can edit the function and configure our snippet

-![ozkary-data-engineering-analysis-visualization-looker](../../assets/2023/ozkary-data-engineering-process-analysis-visualization-looker-design.png "Data Engineering Process Fundamentals - Analysis and Visualization Looker design")

 ### How to Build it

-- Sign up for a looker account or use another BI tool
+Sign up for a Looker account or use another BI tool and follow these steps:

 - Create a new dashboard
-- Click on the Add Data button
+- Click on the "Add Data" button
-- Use the connector for our data source
+- Use the connector for our data source:
-   -  This should enable us to configure the credentials for the access
+   - This should allow us to configure the credentials for access
-   -  Pick the view rpt_turnstile which already has the join with the fact_table and the dimension tables
+   - Select the "rpt_turnstile" view, which already includes joins with the fact_table and dimension tables
 - Once the data is loaded, we can see the dimensions and measures
-- Add the dashboard filters
+- Add the dashboard filters:
-  - Add a date range control for the filter, this should use the created_dt field
+  - Include a date range control for the filter, using the "created_dt" field
   - Add a list control and associate it with the station name
-- Add the rest of the charts
+- Proceed to add the remaining charts:
-- All charts should be associated with the date range dimension
+  - Ensure that all charts are associated with the date range dimension
-  - This enables the filtering to cascade to all the charts
+  - This enables filtering to cascade across all the charts
-- Use the entries and exits measures for all the dashboards
+- Utilize the "entries" and "exits" measures for all dashboards:
-  - Add two scorecards for the sum of entries and exits
+  - Integrate two scorecards for the sum of entries and exits
-  - Add a donut char for the exits and entries distribution by stations
+  - Incorporate a donut chart to display exits and entries distribution by stations
-  - Add two bar charts (entries and exits) and use the week day value from the created date dimension
+  - Incorporate two bar charts (entries and exits) and use the weekday value from the "created_dt" dimension
-    - Sort then by the week day.
-Use the day number (0-6) not name (Sun-Sat).
-This is done by adding a new field with this code and using that for sorting
+    - Sort them by the weekday.
+Use the day number (0-6), not the name (Sun-Sat).
+This is achieved by adding a new field with the following code and using it for sorting:

 ```python
 WEEKDAY(created_dt)
 ```

-  - Create the time slot dimension field (click add field and enter this definition)
+  - Create the time slot dimension field (click "Add Field" and enter this definition):

 ```python
 CASE
     WHEN HOUR(created_dt) BETWEEN 0 AND 3 THEN "12:00-3:59am"